nicnosis/iu-courses/j360/docs/web-syllabus.md

  * Build an effective workflow and digital work environment
  * Understand project management and version control for your code
  * Produce aesthetic and functional websites using `HTML/CSS/JavaScript`
- * Know how to develop for different platforms (mobile, responsive)
+ * Learn to develop for different platforms (mobile, responsive)
- * Have numerous attractive portfolio pieces
+ * Build numerous attractive portfolio pieces
  * Gain a demonstrable command of front-end web languages
  * Learn to adapt to a constantly-changing medium

 ## Work
 This class is project-driven, and demands consistent effort inside and outside of the classroom.
 Classes are intended to be variable and may feature lectures, tutorials, in-class exercises, discussions and lab time.
 Coverage of technical details such as code syntax is primarily handled outside of the classroom.
 Students will not use class time to take notes while a lecture is given; rather, the instructor will demonstrate while students follow.
-This is intended to give offer a more engaging and less passive experience during class time.
+This is intended to offer a more engaging and less passive experience during class time.

 ### Projects
 You will be responsible for completing four projects, which will constitute 80% of your grade.
 Each project will require critical thinking and analysis, prototyping and design, and also a good amount of coding.